krb5/krb5/doc/admin/admin_commands/krb5kdc.rst

 the KDC is still running and to allow init scripts to stop the correct process.

-The **-p** *portnum* option specifies the default UDP port numbers which the KDC should listen on for Kerberos version 5 requests, as a comma-separated list.
-This value overrides the UDP port numbers specified in the :ref:`kdcdefaults` section of :ref:`kdc.conf(5)`, but may be overridden by realm-specific values.
+The **-p** *portnum* option specifies the default UDP and TCP port numbers which the KDC should listen on for Kerberos version 5 requests, as a comma-separated list.
+This value overrides the port numbers specified in the :ref:`kdcdefaults` section of :ref:`kdc.conf(5)`, but may be overridden by realm-specific values.
 If no value is given from any source, the default port is 88.

 The **-w** *numworkers* option tells the KDC to fork *numworkers* processes to listen to the KDC ports and process requests in parallel.